There are several practical issues and formalities that have to be considered and dealt with when planning to move to the Faroe Islands.

 The entitlement to import removal goods exempt from tax and duty lapses one year after moving.

-Dogs and cats must have an ID-number which can be presented as a tattoo or a microchip in line with recommended ISO standards.
+Dogs and cats must have an id-number in the form of a tattoo or a microchip.

 Dogs and cats must be accompanied by a veterinary certificate stating that the dog or cat is healthy, has all the required vaccinations and has been treated against parasites.
 The veterinary certificate must not be issued earlier than 48 hours before the beginning of the journey to the Faroe Islands and must be signed by an authorized veterinarian and a veterinary inspector of the country of origin.